espadrine/badukjs/README.md

   representation of the result.
 If passed with `--steps`, outputs a representation of the board for every move.
 - `./bin/sgf2json.js`: converts SGF to a JSON representation.
+- `./bin/go.js`: plays a game.
+Defaults to it being played by stdin.
+It can be set to read inputs from a file, a process (`--black="gnugo --color white --mode ascii`) or from an ai (`--white=probaduk:../tree.json`).